The $k$-fold circuit property for matroids: The -fold circuit property in count matroids

 and hence $G$ is $\cM(a,b)$-rigid. \end{proof}

 We now turn to balanced $k$-fold circuits.
-Let $G = (V,E)$ be a $k$-fold circuit in $\cM(a,b)$ with principal partition $\cA = \{A_1, \dots, A_\ell\}$.
+Let $G = (V,E)$ be a $k$-fold $\cM(a,b)$-circuit with principal partition $\cA = \{A_1, \dots, A_\ell\}$.
 We can consider the principal partition as a colouring of the edges of $G$.
-We say a vertex $x\in V$ is {\em monochromatic} if all edges of $G$ incident with $x$ belong to the same part $A_i$, and otherwise that $x$ is \emph{technicolour} if it is not monochromatic.
+We say a vertex $x\in V$ is \emph{monochromatic} if all edges of $G$ incident with $x$ belong to the same part $A_i$, and otherwise that $x$ is \emph{technicolour}.

 The following result is a useful observation when studying balanced $k$-fold circuits in $\cM(a,b)$.